-For many living in this area, a mention of “hiking” conjures up thoughts of the Appalachian Trail (A.T.), local state parks, or several popular area hikes such as the Pole Steeple or Flat Rock.
+For many living in this area, “hiking” conjures up thoughts of the Appalachian Trail (A.T.), local state parks, or several popular area hikes such as the Pole Steeple or Flat Rock.
 These are all great hikes.
 However, for a true sense of solitude, you may need to be strategic, as the more popular stretches can become a bit more crowded on weekends or during certain seasons.
 And, of course, it’s always fun to experience something different.

 Here are a few of our favorite hikes in Michaux State Forest, all in or near Cumberland Valley.
 Since the Appalachian Trail generally offers good parking and trail access, the routes below all rely on the A.T. to some extent, but they can also be incorporated into different adventures.